Final Exam Study Guide

 - BE AWARE that you can only use your notes - NOT YOUR LABS - for the exam.
 So if I catch you looking at your labs, presentations, book, or the internet during the exam, this will constitute cheating and your exam will be terminated

-- Update Windows and Ubuntu the day before the final exam
+- Update Windows and Debian the day before the final exam

-- Create a snapshot of your virtual machine before updating.
-If anyting goes wrong, you will be able to recover.
+- Create a snapshot of your virtual machine after updating it.
+If anything goes wrong, you will be able to recover the state before and after the install.

 - If you plan on using one of my computers: